 Digital transformation is a requirement to succeed for every company, especially those who offer digital transformation software and services.
-In recent years, Hewlett Packard Enterprise, a $31 billion provider of digital solutions, has undergone an extensive change and is in the midst of an ongoing three-year project overseen by CIO Archana “Archie” Deskus.
+In recent years, Hewlett Packard Enterprise, a $31 billion provider of digital solutions, has undergone an extensive change and is in the midst of an ongoing three-year project overseen by Archana “Archie” Deskus, HPE’s CIO at the time of writing.

 Q: Given a company as dynamic and fast-changing as HPE, how is IT keeping pace?